ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ## Retrospective

-In the article, we've walked through an API development process using Ktor framework from the perspective of a developer familiar with Laravel.
-First we create a new Ktor project using Ktor plugin in IntelliJ IDEA.
-After that, we use `routing` DSL syntax to define the application route, add `ContentNegotiation` feature to grant the ability to handle JSON serialization/deserialization.
-Then we add Exposed and SQLite driver as dependencies to connect database and execute CRUD operations.
-Just simple 4 steps, we can build a RESTful in ease.
+In the article, we've walked through an API development process using the Ktor framework from the perspective of a developer familiar with Laravel.
+First, we created a new Ktor project using IntelliJ IDEA's Ktor plugin.
+After that, we utilized the `routing` DSL syntax to define the application route and added features like `ContentNegotiation` to enable JSON serialization/deserialization.
+Finally, we combined the Exposed ORM and SQLite driver to connect to a SQLite database and execute CRUD operations for a more involved scenario.
+In four steps, we went from never writing Kotlin to building a Restful API.

-As mentioned, there are many similarities between two development ecosystems.
-We use Gradle to manage dependencies and build project just like we did with Composer.
-We use `routing` DSL instead `Route` to define application route.
-We use a `Map` of `TaskDto` to represent data structure just like we use `array` in Laravel. `Exposed` is pretty much the same with `Eloquent`.
-We can quickly get the notion by using metaphor above.
-All the source code could be found [in this repository](https://github.com/shengyou/ktor-for-laravel-sample).
-I truly hope this article could help you get started quickly and enjoy your journey of Ktor development.
+As mentioned, there are many similarities between the two development ecosystems: Kotlin and PHP.
+Kotlin uses Gradle to manage dependencies and build projects just like we can with Composer in PHP.
+We use `routing` DSL instead of Laravel's `Route` to define an HTTP route.
+We use a `Map` of `TaskDto` to represent data structure just like we use `array` in Laravel. `Exposed` and `Eloquent` share many similarities, giving us a language idiomatic approach to working with underlying database engines.
+As different as Kotlin and PHP's two ecosystems can seem, there are enough similarities to help us jump-start our learning journey.
+We genuinely hope you found this article helpful and wish you a happy Ktor journey.

+Readers can find this article's source code [on GitHub](https://github.com/shengyou/ktor-for-laravel-sample).